 Pancakes, Crispy, Crispy Pancakes

-From here take a quick detour west down Phra Sumen Road where you’ll find Mae Prapha Pancakes – this local institution is a stop on some of the tours around Khao San (like this one) and is famous for it’s sweet or spicy pancakes.
+From here take a quick detour west down Phra Sumen Road where you’ll find Mae Prapha Pancakes – this local institution is a stop on some of the food tours around Khao San (like this one) and is famous for it’s sweet or spicy pancakes.

 I always think pancakes are a bit of an odd name for these as they look more like tacos when they are served, but good ones are not to be missed.